 There aren’t many people who can outright purchase a block of land, so a land loan could be a viable way for you to start your building journey.

-However, land loans not easy to get and you should do your research on the land prior to looking for a loan because you can be sure the lender will be doing theirs on you should you apply.
+However, land loans are not easy to get and you should do your research on the land prior to looking for a loan.
+You can be sure the lender will be doing their research on you should you apply.

 Article originally published by Alex Brewster on 11 August 2020, updated by Rachel Horan on 23 February 2022